Noctis/kickstart-app/docs/FAQ.md

 for Dependency Injection, etc.

-I could've created interfaces for those functionalities and vendor-specific providers (implementations) for them, allowing one to choose which vendor package would provide database connectivity, which vendor package would provide Dependency Injection, etc., kinda like what
+I could've created interfaces for those functionalities and vendor-specific providers (implementations) for them, allowing you to choose which vendor package would provide database connectivity, which vendor package would provide Dependency Injection, etc., kinda like what
 [Mezzio (formelly Zend Expressive)](https://docs.mezzio.dev/mezzio/v3/getting-started/quick-start/) does, but I didn't.
 It would require me to perform research about possible functionality providers, which would then allow me to define the